secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 GitLab Canada Corp's statutory vacation requirements are found on the [GitLab PTO handbook page](/handbook/paid-time-off/#statutory-vacation-requirements).
 Vacation time runs concurrently with GitLab PTO.
 Team members must designate all vacation time taken as `Vacation` in PTO by Roots to ensure that vacation entitlement is properly tracked.

 ## Sick Pay
-Ontario - Employees are entitled to up to three full days of job protected unpaid sick leave every calendar year under the Employment Standards Act (ESA).
+Ontario - Team members who have been employed by GitLab for at least two consecutive weeks are entitled to up to three full days of job protected unpaid sick leave every calendar year under the Employment Standards Act (ESA).
 Leave under ESA runs concurrently with GitLab PTO.
 Employees must designate any time off for illness as `Out Sick` in PTO by Roots to ensure that annual sick leave entitlement is properly tracked.

 Quebec - The Act Respecting Labour Standards (ALS) provides for two days of paid absence per calendar year (January 1 to December 31).
 This leave runs concurrently with GitLab PTO.
 Employees must designate any time off for illness as `Out Sick` in PTO by Roots to ensure that annual sick leave entitlement is properly tracked.